 The techniques below can calm your body and lower inflammation and stress.

-Sometimes past events can be like open wounds.
-Past memories, especially traumatic memories, can form something we call trigger nodes.
+Past traumas can be open wounds.
+They settle in the brain in places we call trigger nodes.
 A smell, or something you hear or see, can wake up these nodes and without you realizing, put you right back to the time of hurt, as if it were happening in the present.
 Using techniques to keep you in the moment can eventually push the memories into the past or make their impact weaker.

 Breathing correctly is probably the single most important skill you can learn in your life.
 Proper breath balances sympathetic nervous system – ventral vagal breath.
 Step 2.

 If you feel very uneasy or upset – you could try using eye movements to calm down.
 Sit in a chair, preferably in the middle of the room ,in the front or back.
 As quickly as possible, look from one corner of the room to the other.
 Look to the upper corners if comfortable – where the ceiling is.
 Don’t move your head, just your eyes.
 If this makes you feel more anxious – stop immediately and use the calming techniques below.